The Weak Form of Malle's Conjecture and Solvable Groups: Acknowledgements

 \section{Acknowledgements}

 I would like to thank my advisor Nigel Boston, Jordan Ellenberg, J\"urgen Kl\"uners, and Melanie Matchett Wood for many helpful conversations and recommendations.
+I would also like to thank anonymous referees for providing additional feedback during the submission process.
 This work was done with the support of National Science Foundation grant DMS-1502553.